Skip to content

 Best for: Travelers who prefer app-based pricing, English-speaking drivers, easier card payment

-Both Uber and Bolt operate at the Lisbon airport.
-Bolt is the more popular Portuguese-origin app and tends to be slightly cheaper; Uber has better English-speaking driver coverage.
-Either works.
+Both Uber and Carris-complementing ride apps operate at Lisbon airport.
+Bolt is the more popular Portuguese-origin app and tends to run slightly cheaper; Uber has broader English-speaking driver coverage.
+Either works fine.

 How to Catch an Uber or Bolt

 The dedicated rideshare pickup zone is on Floor 2 of Parking P2, accessed via a 4–5 minute walk from arrivals.
-Follow signs marked “TVDE” (Portugal’s term for app-based rideshare) or look for the elevators marked “Bolt / Uber pickup.”
+Follow signs marked “TVDE” (Portugal’s term for app-based rideshare) or look for lifts marked “Bolt / Uber pickup.”
 This is not the same as the taxi rank.

-The walk includes a covered bridge between the terminal and the parking structure, so weather isn’t an issue.
+The walk includes a covered bridge between the terminal and the parking structure, so weather isn’t a problem.

 Pros and Cons vs Taxi

-Uber/Bolt pros: Pre-paid pricing (no meter anxiety), automatic card payment, English-speaking drivers more common, easier with no Portuguese.
+Uber/Bolt pros: Pre-paid pricing (no meter anxiety), automatic card payment, English-speaking drivers more common.

-Uber/Bolt cons: Often longer wait times than taxis at the airport — many drivers don’t want to do airport runs because they can wait an hour for a return fare.
+Uber/Bolt cons: Often longer wait times than taxis at the airport — many drivers avoid airport runs because of the wait for a return fare.
 Surge pricing during peak hours can push fares above taxi prices.
-Walk to pickup zone takes 4–5 minutes.
+The pickup zone walk takes 4–5 minutes.

-If app pickup wait times are showing 10+ minutes, just go to the taxi rank — you’ll be in a car faster.
+If app pickup wait times are showing 10+ minutes, walk to the taxi rank — you’ll be in a car faster.

 Option 4: City Bus 744 (Cheapest, Slowest)